william-mba/tailwind-ng/projects/ngxtw-lib/README.md

 ## Why NGXTW?

 - **Beautiful**: Ready-to-use and fully-customizable components that look great out of the box.
-- **Fast**: Lightweight and optimized for large-scale Angular applications.
+- **Fast**: Lightweight and optimized components for large-scale Angular applications.
 - **Reliable**: Thoughfully-tested to ensure high performance and reliability.

 ## Resources